-Chicago/Turabian Notes-Bliblo style guidelines recommends that you create notes for secondary sources but you don’t have to include them in your completed bibliography.
+Chicago/Turabian Notes-Bibliography style guidelines recommend that you create notes for secondary sources, but you don’t have to include them in your completed bibliography.
 Follow the same guidelines as citing for social media posts.
 If you feel that the secondary source is critical to your research argument, then include them in your bibliography.

 Secondary Sources in a Sectioned Bibliography

 The article on sectioning your bibliography provides some guidance on how to section the notes bibliography.
 For example, if you have consulted several reference works for your paper, you may want to create a section simply for reference works.
 In that case, include all reference works, such as dictionaries or textbooks.